Particl-Community/academy/guides/guide_mp_user_best_practices_overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Ensure you have at least twice the number of PART required to pay for the item and its shipping.
 That's because you need to make a security deposit of 100% of the order to participate in the :doc:`two-party escrow contract <../in-depth/indepth_escrow>`.
 The security deposit is refunded to you, without any fee, once the transaction is fully completed.
 - Regularly check your :term:`Particl Desktop` client after placing a bid.
-You have one extra step (send funds to the escrow contract) to do before the seller can ship your item.
+You have one extra step (send funds to the escrow contract) to complete before the seller can ship your item.
 - To receive updates on your active orders, your :term:`Particl Desktop` client needs to be unlocked.
-If you keep it unlocked, you won't receive any update on your orders which will prevent the seller from shipping your item(s).
+If you keep it unlocked, you won’t receive any update on your orders, preventing the seller from shipping your item(s).
 - When sending a bid on an item (placing an order), you can optionally provide a phone number and/or email address.
 While this is entirely optional, it can help if any issue arises throughout the transaction process.

 Completing an order as a buyer